Let’s Get This Party Started!

 Find event inspiration, themes, and unique party vendors here on The Bash.
 We’ll share customized ideas, personalized tips, and recommended vendors to help bring your celebration to life!

 Party Planning Checklist

 Many sports lovers consider Super Bowl Sunday to be a national holiday, and holidays mean tons of food, right?
-Although Super Bowl LV watch parties will be smaller this year (or virtual), that’s not stopping us from preparing delicious Super Bowl food and drinks to enjoy all game long.
+Although Super Bowl LVI watch parties will be smaller this year (or virtual), that’s not stopping us from preparing delicious Super Bowl food and drinks to enjoy all game long.

 Check out these Super Bowl food and drink ideas for your upcoming Super Bowl party.

 Forget the regular chicken wings, this buffalo chicken dip from Skinny Taste is the way to go.
 This recipe is spicy, creamy, and cheesy—the perfect addition to your Super Bowl party and a great way to incorporate some kind of buffalo wings flavor.
 Arrange the dip on a platter with tortilla chips, crackers, or veggies for a healthier option.

 Pro Tip: Follow the slow cooker directions in the recipe so you can set it and forget it!
 You’ll want to watch the game, not the oven.